jbranchaud/ocelot/versions/ocelot-v0.1.2.md

     Removing some print statements that aren't needed anymore.
     ...

-The same can be modeled in the Markdown-esque syntax:

-    ---
-    # Committing 3 files
-    ## Shape.java|Square.java
-    Adding the abstract area method to shape and a concrete implementation of that method to the Square class.
-    ## Utility.java
-    Removing some print statements that aren't needed anymore.
-    ...

 With this minimal annotation, we can now understand which parts of the commit message belong to which artifacts.
 We also learn that the changes to `Shape.java` and `Square.java` are unrelated to the changes made to